 About

-Dr. Hannah Merseal is a cognitive neuroscientist studying creativity across contexts and in diverse samples using functional imaging and network science methods.
-She is currently a postdoctoral researcher at the Penn Center for Neuroaesthetics working with Anjan Chatterjee.
+Dr. Hannah Merseal is a cognitive neuroscientist who studies creativity across contexts and diverse populations using functional neuroimaging and network science methods.
+She is currently a postdoctoral researcher at the Penn Center for Neuroaesthetics, where she works with Anjan Chatterjee.

-Hannah is committed to outreach between the scientific community, the public, and policymakers.
-She has partnered with the Imaginator Academy initiative as a research associate to measure creativity and innovative capacity at large scales relevant to organizational leadership, economists, and policymakers.
-She has also collaborated with the Sonophilia Foundation and ootiboo as a scientific consultant and research partner.
+Beyond academic research, Hannah is deeply engaged in outreach and applied collaboration.
+She has partnered with Imaginator Academy as a research associate to measure creativity and innovative capacity at organizationally and policy-relevant scales, and has collaborated with the Sonophilia Foundation and ootiboo as a scientific consultant and research partner.
+Through these efforts, she aims to bridge research, practice, and policy by translating rigorous science into insights that support thoughtful, human-centered decisions.

 Education